selvester69/InterviewReady/HLD/rate-limiter/rateLimiter.md

 # Rate limiter

-## Problem:
+## Problem

 Design rate limiter — A rate limiter is a tool that monitors the number of requests per a window time a service agrees to allow.
 If the request count exceeds the number agreed by the service owner and the user (in a decided window time), the rate limiter blocks all the excess calls(say by throwing exceptions).
 The user can be a human or any other service(ex: in a micro service based architecture)

-## Various Levels:
+## Various Levels

 There are different levels at which one can design rate limiters.
 Listing a few…

 - Rate limiter in a single machine, single threaded scenario
 - Rate limiter in a single machine, multi threaded scenario — Handling race conditions
 - Rate limiter in a distributed scenario —Distributed Cache Usage like redis
 - Rate limiter from client side —Prevent network calls from client to server for all the excess requests.

 ## Fixed window counters

 Space Complexity: O(1) — Storing the current window count Time Complexity: O(1) — Get and simple atomic increment operation

-#### Pros
+### Pros

 - Easy to implement
 - Less memory footprint, ’cause all that is being done is storing the counts
 - Can use inbuilt concurrency with redis like technologies

-#### Cons
+### Cons

 This in incorrect.
 Explanation: In the above case, if all the 7 requests in the 1AM-2AM bucket occurs from 1:30AM-2AM, and all the 8 requests from 2AM-3AM bucket occur from 2AM-2:30AM, then effectively we have 15(7 + 8) requests in the time range of 1:30AM-2:30AM, which is violating the condition of 10req/hr

 ## Sliding window logs

-#### Pros
+### Pros

 - Works perfectly

-#### Cons
+### Cons

 - High memory footprint.
 All the request timestamps needs to be maintained for a window time, thus requires lots of memory to handle multiple users or large window times
 - High time complexity for removing the older timestamps

 ### Data Modelling

 In memory Design (Single machine with multiple threads)

 ```java